RobTrew/Pashua-Binding-JXA/Readme.md

 Overview
 ===========
-This is an JavaScript for Automation (glue code) for using Carsten Blüm's [Pashua](http://www.bluem.net/jump/pashua) with JavaScript for Automation.
+This is a JavaScript for Automation (glue code) for using Carsten Blüm's [Pashua](http://www.bluem.net/jump/pashua) with JavaScript for Automation.
 Pashua is a Mac OS X application for using native GUI dialog windows in various programming languages.

 This code can be found in a GitHub repository at https://github.com/RobTrew/Pashua-Binding-JXA.
 For examples in other programming languages, see https://github.com/BlueM/Pashua-Bindings.